fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 which are equivalent.
 We're making a lot of assumptions about the
-Google Container API here, but this is a reasonable assumption to
+Google Container API here, but this is a reasonable choice to make.
-make.

 A practical consequence is that a `Monad` must be *commutative* if its
 `applyX` methods can be allowed to run in parallel.
 We cheated in